rbento/go-hello/README.md

 # go-hello

-Hello, World in Go language.
+The traditional "Hello, World!" program, in Go language.